AEW Double or Nothing lineup: The latest card for the annual Memorial Day weekend event - Pro Wrestling Dot Net

 -Roderick Strong vs. Will Ospreay for the AEW International Championship

-Powell’s POV: Darby Allin was revealed as the replacement for the injured Eddie Kingston in the Anarchy in the Arena match, and the TNT Title match was made official since our last update.
+-IWGP World Heavyweight Champion Jon Moxley vs. Konosuke Takeshita in an eliminator match

+Powell’s POV: An eliminator match on pay-per-view?
+Weak.
+That said, the new addition of Moxley vs. Takeshita looks fun on paper despite the title not being on the line.
 AEW pay-per-views cost $49.99 and are available on traditional pay-per-view television, TrillerTV.com, and other streaming platforms.
 Join me for my live reviews of WWE King and Queen of the Ring on Saturday afternoon and AEW Double Or Nothing on the Sunday night of Memorial Day weekend.
 Same night audio reviews of both events will be available for Dot Net Members (including our Patreon patrons).

 Be the first to comment